- What is a Pizzaiola?

 Tell the Women in Your Life that You Care

-We care for women in the pizza industry and encourage those who aspire to make the best pizzas in the world someday.
+We care for women in the pizza industry and encourage those who aspire to make the best pizzas someday.

-Women who have made it in the industry have proved to be resilient in the face of male domination and believed in themselves.
+Women who have made it in the industry have proved resilient in the face of male domination and believed in themselves.

 All you need to excel in any life venture is the right skill and determination to win.
 Whether the men support or do not support you does nothing if you cannot propel yourself.
 It is all about you!